 There is a lunchtime Latin club for those that like a challenge.
 Students can also test themselves against the best linguists in the school to see if they have the ability to go on and earn a fortune at the E.U.!

 Every 2 years for one week in the summer term the normal timetable is stopped and students take part in a wide range of different activities, for example water sports, horse riding, scrap booking, skiing, and discovery days.
 The students choose which activity they will take part in and they may involve a residential experience such as a week in the UK or abroad.
 It is a great opportunity to learn new skills and take on exciting challenges that encourage students’ personal and social development, enabling them to learn about themselves, other people and the world in which we live.

 Military Kids Club Heroes is a unique student voice group, affiliated to the Royal British Legion (Devon), for the support of Service children and young people.
 This group works, actively, in harmony, to ensure that every member has a voice and is able to use it for the benefit of all.
 Members of MKC Heroes are ambassadors and young advocates for Service families.
 Most importantly, they are friends for each other, especially in times of need.
-Please see the link below for more information.

 Thank you to our military sponsor who sent us the following message: